SirNeon/ProMemeLeague/README.md

 * Open your terminal/command prompt
 * Navigate to the bot's directory
-* run the following command:
+* Run the code

+To run the code, enter this into your terminal:

     python pmlbot.py